Communicating through ChurchSuite

 Video in emails

-It is not possible to embed video into emails in such a way that the video plays within a recipient's email client - all email applications will remove this content from emails before delivery.
-This is a general constraint with email and not a ChurchSuite constraint.
+It is not possible to embed playable videos directly into the body section of an email - recipient email applications will remove this content from the message before delivery.
+This is a constraint with email generally and not a ChurchSuite constraint.
 Instead, we recommend you insert a video placeholder image into your message and then add the video URL as a link to that image.
-When a recipient clicks on the placeholder image the video will be open and playback in their device's web browser.
+When a recipient clicks on the placeholder image the video will be open and playback in their device browser.
 This method requires you to host videos either on your website or using a video-streaming service like YouTube or Vimeo.
-Avoid attaching large video files to emails!

 To embed a video link, select the image or text in your email body content and click the Insert/Edit Link tool from the HTML toolbar.
 Copy and paste the URL of your video file into the URL field and select to Open link in a new window.